opnfv/doctor/docs/requirements/04-gaps.rst

   + To-be

-    - There needs to be API to change VM power_State in case host has failed.
+    - The API shall support to change VM power state in case host has failed.
-    - There needs to be API to change nova-compute state.
+    - The API shall support to change nova-compute state.
-    - There could be single API to change different VM states for all VMs belonging to specific host.
+    - There could be single API to change different VM states for all VMs belonging to a specific host.
-    - As external system monitoring the infra calls these APIs change can be fast and reliable.
+    - Support external systems that are monitoring the infrastructure and resources that are able to call the API fast and reliable.
-    - Correlation actions can be faster and automated as states are reliable.
+    - Resource states are reliable such that correlation actions can be fast and automated.
-    - User will be able to read states from OpenStack and trust they are correct.
+    - User shall be able to read states from OpenStack and trust they are correct.

   + As-is